cfengine/documentation/reference/functions.markdown

 **TODO:** document that the return value of functions that return true/false can be passed into class expressions (clists) or function parameters that expect a string.

+### Function caching

+Some functions are expensive, especially `execresult` and `returnszero` for shell execution and `ldapvalue` and friends for LDAP queries.
+CFEngine's evaluation model will evaluate functions multiple times, which is a performance concern.

+As of 3.6.0, the new `cache_system_functions` body common parameter is set to `true` by default and CFEngine's evaluator will use it.
+Although you can override it to `false`, in practice you should almost never need to do so.
+The effect of having it `true` (the default) is that the expensive functions will be run just once and then their result will be cached.

 ## List of all functions

 There are a large number of functions built into CFEngine.
 The following